qxzhao1/STA-141b-Final-Project/README.md

   2.after data cleaning, save it into boxoffice.csv file

-  3.you can see this process in $WEB SCRAPING OF Box Office .ipynb$
+  3.you can see this process in WEB SCRAPING OF Box Office.ipynb

 * step 1 statistical analysis of top 200 movies at worldwide box office from 2000 to 2017